radekkaluzik/user-preferences-frontend/README.md

 We have designed a few custom components to be used when working with data driven forms to properly show some information on screen.

-* `DescriptiveCheckbox` this component is for displaing checkbox with title and description.
+* `DescriptiveCheckbox` this component is for displaying checkbox with title and description.
     - `descriptiveCheckbox` - component name to be used in DDF schema
     - `label` - will be shown as main title
     - `description` - will be shown under `label`